JumpKingPlus/JumpKingPlus/docs/workshop/documentation.md

 ![Example Image](https://raw.githubusercontent.com/Phoenixx19/JumpKingPlus/master/docs/workshop/files/final.jpg)

 ### Props folder
 The props folder contains textures and settings of props used in-game; their categories are: worlditems, textures, messages, hidden walls and hidden walls props.
+Avoid using props in the final screen to prevent slight visual bugs from the game itself.

-#### World items*
+#### World items

+<div class="ws-buttons"><a class="ws-button" href="https://raw.githubusercontent.com/Phoenixx19/JumpKingPlus/master/docs/workshop/files/worlditems.xml"><ion-icon name="code-slash"></ion-icon> Example worlditems.xml</a></div>

+The world items are items that the player can pick up by walking on them.
+These have their own texture from the wearable items and they are stored in `props/worlditems`.

+The game to position and read their texture reads a configuration file called `worlditems.xml`.
+The file is self explainatory so there's no need of a table.

 #### NPCs*
 `textures/old_man`